Net Zero Transitions

 31.10.2023 - 05:59

-WorkforceNet Zero
+WorkforceNet zero

 The global energy transition will fundamentally change the composition of the Australian economy.
 This change will be felt sharply in coal mining.
 Government forecasts predict that Australia’s coal exports will fall by 50-80% in volume over the next two decades.
 Our research looks at transition outcomes for workers, and how governments can take a tailored approach to responding.